FeatherFramework/feather-admin/README.md

 Senior staff can open **Staff & Oversight**, then **Admin Logs**, to review durable action records.
 Choose an action from the categorized action picker, filter completed or blocked attempts, filter names by their beginning, and enter dates as `MM-DD-YYYY`.
 License identifiers and economy details are visible only to staff with `audit.sensitive` permission.

 Staff with `server.announce` permission can open **Server Operations**, then **Announcements**, enter an optional title and required message, review the confirmation page, and send it to every connected player.

+Senior staff can open **Moderation Center**, then **Active Bans**, to browse current bans, search by name, inspect details, and confirm a revocation.
+Exact-license searches require `moderation.search_identifiers` permission.

+Players can submit a report with `/report <category> <message>`.
+Staff can open **Moderation Center**, then **Player Reports**, to claim reports, go to an online reporter, release claimed work, and close a report with a required resolution.

+Staff can convert a player report into a case from its details page.
+Cases keep the subject, priority, assigned staff member, source report, linked warning/kick/ban/audit records, and final resolution together in one durable file.

 Every page has a **Back** button.
 Use **Close** on the main page or tap **ESC** to exit the menu.